arthurbr11/Blackjack/README.md

 We then have players classes which define AI or human player because the two can play to this game.

 2.2. **game.py**:  From a more global standpoint, gathers all the methods and objects to have a functionnal usable game.
 In this file, the players, the dealer and their decks are described with the previous methods.
 It then describes the overall operations of the game.
-Finally, we return the winner of the game
+Finally, we return the winner of the game, the one closest to 21 who also beat the dealer.

-# 3. Interface graphique
-Nous avons ensuite la volonté de produire une interface graphique pour permettre à l'utilisateur de jouer.
-Nous utilisons pour ceci la bibliothèque pygame.

 # 1. Introduction